musevlt/pyplatefit/docs/tutorial.rst

    sp = Spectrum('test_data/udf10_00002.fits')
    z = 0.41892
    res = fit_spec(sp, z)
 ::

+	[DEBUG] Performing continuum and line fitting
 	[DEBUG] Getting lines from get_emlines...
 	[DEBUG] 21.3 % of the spectrum is used for fitting.
+	[DEBUG] Found 2 non resonnant line families to fit [DEBUG] Performing fitting of family balmer
+	[DEBUG] LSQ Fitting of 9 lines
-[DEBUG] 22 all lines to fit
+	[DEBUG] added 9 gaussian to the fit
-[DEBUG] Leastsq fitting with ftol: 1e-06 xtol: 1e-04 maxfev: 1000 [DEBUG] Fit succeeded. after 284 iterations, redChi2 = 19.921
+	[DEBUG] Leastsq fitting with ftol: 1e-06 xtol: 1e-04 maxfev: 1000 [DEBUG] Fit succeeded. after 85 iterations, redChi2 = 249.367
-[DEBUG] Getting lines from get_emlines...
-[DEBUG] 21.2 % of the spectrum is used for fitting.
-[DEBUG] 9 balmer lines to fit
+	[DEBUG] Saving results to tablines and ztab
+	[DEBUG] Performing fitting of family forbidden
-[DEBUG] 13 forbidden lines to fit
+	[DEBUG] LSQ Fitting of 13 lines
-[DEBUG] No resonnant lines to fit
+	[DEBUG] added 13 gaussian to the fit
-[DEBUG] Leastsq fitting with ftol: 1e-06 xtol: 1e-04 maxfev: 1000 [DEBUG] Fit succeeded. after 163 iterations, redChi2 = 14.342
+	[DEBUG] Leastsq fitting with ftol: 1e-06 xtol: 1e-04 maxfev: 1000 [DEBUG] Fit succeeded. after 148 iterations, redChi2 = 255.486
+	[DEBUG] Saving results to tablines and ztab
+	[DEBUG] Found 0 resonnant line families to fit

+By default the program perform independant fit for each line family.
+In this case, the fit was performed for the Balmer and Forbidden families with respectively 9 and 13 emission lines.
+A unique velocity offset (and corresponding redshift) an velocity dispersion is fitted for all the lines of the same family.
+See section :ref:`emlines`. for more details.

 .. note::